Development Officer & Annual Fund Manager

 Record visits through contact reports (CRs) and enter CRs and proposals for Raiser''s Edge reporting in a timely basis.
 Essential

-Bachelor's degree in communications, marketing, public relations, business, public administration or relevant field and two years of experience; Or an equivalent combination of training and experience.
+Bachelor's degree in communications, marketing, public relations, business, public administration or relevant field and two years of relevant experience; Or an equivalent combination of training and experience.

 Master's degree in relevant field.